Welcome to Subscribe On Youtube

 • 1 <= verticalCuts[i] < w

-• It is guaranteed that all elements in horizontalCuts are distinct.
+• All the elements in horizontalCuts are distinct.

-• It is guaranteed that all elements in verticalCuts are distinct.
+• All the elements in verticalCuts are distinct.

 • class Solution {